oxblixxx/terraform-beginner-bootcamp-2023/README.md

 ```

-Run `Terraform init` again and your infrastru
+Run `Terraform init` again and `terraform plan` to see the changeset then run `terraform apply --auto-approve`